A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Abstract

 \section{Abstract}

 In June 2022, the \emph{Gaia} mission released a catalog of astrometric orbital solutions for 168,065 binary systems, by far the largest such catalog to date.
-Unlike previous binary stars catalogs, which were heterogeneous collections of orbits from different surveys and instruments, these orbits were derived using \emph{Gaia} data alone.
-Despite this homogeneity, the selection function is difficult to characterize because of choices made in the construction of the catalog.
+The catalog's selection function is difficult to characterize because of choices made in its construction.
 Understanding the catalog's selection function is required to model and interpret its contents.
 We use a combination of analytic and empirical prescriptions to construct a function that computes the probability that a binary with a given set of properties would have been published in the \emph{Gaia} Data Release 3 astrometric orbit catalog.
-We also construct a binary population synthesis model based on \cite{Moe:2017} to validate our characterization of the selection function, finding good agreement with the actual \emph{Gaia} NSS catalog, with the exception of the orbital eccentricity distribution.
+This is a complementary approach to the more accurate but significantly more computationally expensive approach of \cite{Kareem}.
+We also construct a binary population synthesis model to validate our characterization of the selection function, finding good agreement with the actual \emph{Gaia} NSS catalog, with the exception of the orbital eccentricity distribution.
 The NSS catalog suggests high-eccentricity orbits are relatively uncommon at intermediate periods $100 \lesssim P_{orb} \lesssim 1000$ days.
-As an example application of the selection function, we estimate the \emph{Gaia} DR3 detection probabilities of the star + BH binaries Gaia BH1, BH2, and BH3.
-We also estimate the population of Sun-like star + BH binaries in the Galaxy to be $\sim 5000$ for $100 < P_{orb} < 400$ day, $\lesssim 2,000$ for $400 < P_{orb} < 1000$ day, and $ \lesssim 20,000$ for $1000 < P_{orb} < 2000$ days.
+As an example application of the selection function, we estimate the \emph{Gaia} DR3 detection probabilities of the star + BH binaries Gaia BH1 and BH2, and find them to be 0.38 and 0.27, respectively.
+Compared to the values obtained by detailed modeling in \cite{Kareem}, the probabilities are identical for BH1, and within a factor of 2 for BH2.
+We also estimate the population of Sun-like star + BH binaries in the Galaxy to be $\sim 3000$ for $100 < P_{orb} < 400$ day, $< 800$ for $400 < P_{orb} < 1000$ day, and $< 12,000$ for $1000 < P_{orb} < 1500$ day.